Lomnice (Brno-Country District): History

 The first written mention of Lomnice is from 1265 or 1281.
 A church consecrated to Saints John the Baptist and Vitus was mentioned here in 1407.
 In the 15th century, the settlement developed and in 1502, it was first referred to as a market town.
 Until 1570, Lomnice was ruled by the Lords of Lomnice.

-Lomnice was inherited by the House of Zierotin, who had rebuilt the Gothic castle from the 13th century into a Renaissance residence.
-In In 1571, the Jewish population in Lomnice was first documented.
+Lomnice was inherited by the Zierotin family, who had rebuilt the Gothic castle from the 13th century into a Renaissance residence.
+In 1571, the Jewish population in Lomnice was first documented.
 After the manor changed hands several times in the following decades, it was bought by Count Gabriel Serényi in 1662.
-His son František Gabriel Serényi reorganized the economy, had completely rebuilt the castle in the Baroque style, had a new planned urban concept laid down, and had a new large church and the town hall built.
+His son František Gabriel Serényi reorganized the economy, had completely rebuilt the castle in the Baroque style, had laid down a new planned urban concept, and had built a new large church and the town hall.
 The Serényi family owned Lomnice until the abolishment of manorialism.
 Properties of the Serényi family were confiscated in 1945.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-Church of the Visitation of Our Lady is an early Baroque building from 1669–1683.
+The Church of the Visitation of Our Lady was built in the early Baroque style in 1669–1683.
 It is an architectonically valuable example of the Baroque style in Moravia.

 The town hall is the second landmark of the square.
 It was built between 1669 and 1680.
 It has an advanced prismatic tower.
-In the middle of the town square is a Marian column from 1709.
+In the middle of the town square there is a Marian column from 1709.

-The castle in inaccessible to the public.
-It is surrounded by a castle forest, which is protected as a nature monument.
+The castle is inaccessible to the public.
+It is surrounded by a forest, which is protected as a nature monument.
 The forest contains a unique neo-Gothic gazebo from the 19th century.

 The synagogue was built in 1792–1794.
 Today it serves cultural and educational purposes.